 Container

-Containers are an abstraction in the application layer that packages the code and its dependencies.
-Multiple containers can run on the same machine and share the operating system kernel with other containers, each running as an isolated process in the user’s environment.
-Containers take up less space than VMs (container images typically have sizes of tens of MB), can handle more applications, and require fewer VMs and operating systems.
+Containers are an abstraction at the app layer that packages code and dependencies together.
+Multiple containers can run on the same machine and share the OS kernel with other containers, each running as isolated processes in user space.
+Containers take up less space than VMs (container images are typically tens of MBs in size), can handle more applications and require fewer VMs and Operating systems.

 What is a Container? (n.d.).
 Retrieved September 23, 2020, from https://www.docker.com/resources/what-container